What Is Considered Tax Fraud in Albany, New York?

 Advertisement

-It is essential to avoid further aggravating an already precarious legal circumstance by voluntarily providing records or willingly admitting to anything without the guidance of a qualified tax fraud attorney in NY.
+It is essential to avoid further aggravating an already precarious legal circumstance by voluntarily providing records or willingly admitting to anything without the guidance of a qualified tax fraud attorney.
 This information can be used (and is often pertinent) for a future arrest, an indictment, or even in a courtroom trial – if you have been charged with violating NYS Tax Law Article 1800.

 The Eight Categories of New York Tax Fraud